VishalPandey2103/IELTS/README.md

 # IELTS Pro Institute Homepage

-A modern, responsive homepage for a fictional IELTS Institute built with React, TypeScript, and Tailwind CSS.
+A modern, responsive homepage for a fictional IELTS Institute built with React, JavaScript, and Tailwind CSS.

 ## Features